All children should have access to quality education

 The quality of education is also a major challenge.
 Of the 72 countries covered by the 2015 Programme for International Student Assessment (PISA), Thailand ranked 54th in science and 57th in mathematics.
 Results from the 2016 national tests in nine core subjects for Grade 12 students revealed that students in Thailand failed eight out of nine subjects on average.
 This level of competency is likely to have a serious, long-term impact on the country’s future if not quickly addressed.

 14% of children of secondary-school age are not in school

 40% of non-Thai children of primary-school entry age do not attend grade 1

 34% of non-Thai children of secondary-school age are not in secondary school

-- UNICEF Thailand and Right to Play worked together to develop the 21st Century Skills Education Teacher Manual, and partnered with Ministry of Education to launch it in January 2017 to address the need to strengthen 21st century skills among students.
+- UNICEF Thailand and Right to Play worked together to develop the 21st Century Skills Education Teacher Manual and partnered with the Ministry of Education to launch it in January 2017 to address the need to strengthen 21st-century skills among students.